Planning your trip to Olympic? Check out our Top 10 Tips to Plan Like A Park Ranger

 Road & Weather Hotline (recording)

-Wilderness Information Center: Staff are available in person, by email, or phone daily (except Thanksgiving and Christmas Day) at 360-565-3100 from 9:00 am to 4:00 pm.
-Bear canisters are available for lending on a limited basis from 9:00 am to 4:00pm.
+Wilderness Information Center: Staff are available in person, by email, or phone daily (except Thanksgiving and Christmas Day) at 360-565-3100.
+Bear canisters are available for lending on a limited basis.

-Hurricane Hill Road (1.5 miles, not suitable for RVs or buses) beyond the Hurricane Ridge Visitor Center is closed for the season.
+Hurricane Hill Road (1.5 miles, not suitable for RVs or buses) beyond the Hurricane Ridge Parking Area is closed.

 Obstruction Point Road is closed for the season.